nexxtway/react-rainbow-firebase-auth/README.md

 # react-rainbow-firebase-auth

 User authentication is often the hardest part of building any web app, especially if you want to integrate multiple providers.
+Having a profile is one of the most common features you will need to add on your projects.
 Now all the tough work has been done for you as a templete build in `React` that will allow you in just a few minutes to authenticate using Firebase service.

 #### The project uses: